Bithack/principia/README.md

 ## Getting involved
 Feel free to fork this project and send in your pull requests.
 This is a community project and the community decides how the project evolves.

-Most of our discussion and development happens in the `#development` channel of the [Principia Discord server](https://principia-web.se/discord) (also bridged to [Matrix](https://principia-web.se/matrix)), make sure to join it if you want to discuss and participate in the development of the game.
+Most of our discussion and development happens in the `#development` channel of the [Principia Discord server](https://principia-web.se/discord), make sure to join it if you want to discuss and participate in the development of the game.

 Also be sure to follow [@principia](https://fosstodon.org/@principia) on Fosstodon for more updates about the project.